mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 # Contributing to Mindset Dojo ⛩️🌿

 Welcome to Mindset Dojo.
 This project is both technical and transformational, reflecting a deeper rhythm of inner practice, community learning, and social contribution.
-Contributing here means participating in an evolving dojo—not just a code repository.
+Contributing here means participating in an evolving dojo — not just a code repository.

 ## 🥋 Before You Contribute